-I've always been blessed with the ability to draw, and whilst at school, always wanted to be 'an artist'.
-Cue reality, and the fact I love food, wine and travel ~ I decided to set off on the path of Graphic Designer, eventually becoming an Art Director, working across some high profile brands.
+Whilst at school I always wanted to be 'an artist'.
+Cue reality, and the fact I love food, wine and travel – I decided to set off on the path of Graphic Designer, eventually becoming an Art Director, working across some high profile brands.
 During this time, I literally didn't pick up a drawing pencil for over 20 years.

 • Bachelor of Art Education.